wiz0u/WTelegramClient/EXAMPLES.md

 ### Download media files you forward to yourself (Saved Messages)

+This is done using the helper method `client.DownloadFileAsync(file, outputStream)` that simplify the download of a photo/document/file once you get a reference to its location.

 See [Examples/Program_DownloadSavedMedia.cs](Examples/Program_DownloadSavedMedia.cs).

 ### Collect Access Hash and save them for later use

 You can automate the collection of `access_hash` for the various resources obtained in response to API calls or Update events, so that you don't have to remember them by yourself or ask the API about them each time.

 This is done by activating the experimental `client.CollectAccessHash` system.
 See [Examples/Program_CollectAccessHash.cs](Examples/Program_CollectAccessHash.cs) for how to enable it, and save/restore them for later use.

 ### Use a proxy to connect to Telegram